 - Emergency services for an emergency medical condition.
 See Definitions for definitions of these terms.
 This plan provides worldwide coverage for emergency services. - The benefits of this plan will be provided for covered emergency services without the need for any prior authorization and without regard as to whether the health care provider furnishing the services has a contract with us.
-Emergency services furnished by a non-participating provider will be reimbursed in compliance with applicable laws. - Facility and hospital-based provider services received from a hospital that has a provider contract with Premera Blue Cross. - Covered emergency services received from providers located outside the United States.
+Emergency services furnished by a non-participating provider will be reimbursed in compliance with applicable laws. - Facility and hospital-based provider services received from a hospital that has a provider contract with Premera Blue Cross. - Covered emergency services received from providers outside the United States, the Commonwealth of Puerto Rico and the U.S. Virgin Islands.